Spring Garden Revival

 Contact Plymouth's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris management in Plymouth is overseen by the Department of Public Works, which provides seasonal collection from April through November.
-Residents must use biodegradable paper bags for leaf and yard waste, as plastic bags are not accepted per MassDEP regulations.
-Pruned branches should be bundled with biodegradable twine, with each bundle not exceeding 4-foot lengths and <50 lbs.
-Healthy plant material is suitable for municipal composting, while diseased or invasive species require special handling—diseased debris must be bagged and sent to landfill, and invasives like buckthorn or garlic mustard need certified disposal.
-Finished municipal compost, typically with a 1-1-1 nutrient analysis, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
+Proper garden debris management in Plymouth is essential for both environmental health and regulatory compliance.
+The Department of Public Works (DPW) oversees seasonal curbside collection of yard waste from April through November, requiring the use of biodegradable paper bags (plastic is prohibited per MassDEP).
+Bundles of pruned material must not exceed 4-foot lengths or 50 lbs, and should be tied with biodegradable twine.
+Contractors and residents can utilize the Transfer Station for larger loads, with permits and fees as applicable.
+Healthy plant material is accepted for municipal composting, while diseased or invasive species must be bagged and sent to landfill or handled via certified disposal.
+Finished municipal compost, typically analyzed at a 1-1-1 nutrient ratio, is available for soil amendment in spring and fall.
 For fire safety, maintain mulch setbacks of 3-5 feet from structures, use fire-resistant hardwood mulch, and coordinate with the Fire Department for best practices during drought.
-Plymouth Department of Public Works

 169 Camelot Drive, Plymouth, MA 02360